the science

 ready to begin

-Every Kestiny subliminal layers channelled affirmations, ambient sound, and a Solfeggio frequency, each element chosen to carry your intentions as deep as neuroscience allows.
+Every Kestiny subliminal layers channelled affirmations, ambient sound, and a Solfeggio frequency, each element chosen with intention, not assumption.